matrix-org/synapse/docs/user_directory.md

 2. Are found in the `users_who_share_private_rooms` where `L` is the requesting user and `M` is the search result.

+Otherwise, if `search_all_users` is `true`, no such limits are placed and all users known to the server (matching the search query) will be returned.

 By default, locked users are not returned.
 If `show_locked_users` is `true` then no filtering on the locked status of a user is done.